-Mons Military Antiques tries to add to its site sales pages a diverse range of 1914 - 1945 military antiques and collectables.
-All spend capabilities are catered for, allowing beginners as well as advanced collectors to enjoy listed items.
+Mons Military Antiques tries to add to its site sales pages a diverse range of 1914 - 1945 military antiques and collectables, where all spend capabilities are catered for; allowing beginners as well as advanced collectors to enjoy listed items.

-Not all stock items are detailed, with many items awaiting description, photography and subsequent listing.
+Not all stocked items are detailed / site listed.
+Many items are awaiting description, photography and subsequent listing.

 All listed prices, unlike auction houses, are as stated and are with-out buyer premiums.
 Easy payment terms are also without surcharges making a purchase as easy as possible.

 Mons' is always happy to receive the offer of surplus to collection items, either as part exchanges or direct purchase.
 (As long as a seller is happy / can comply with my buy in regime, see terms 'Buying In').

 The 'house-keeping chores' I have started to carry out are on going, with some being a little more time consuming than I would have liked / expected; the organisation of new stock being the worst offender in this respect.

 Social media is used to give a 'heads up' and prior warning on some future listings, so my Face-Book and Twitter pages are worth a look.